The sounds of Berlin

-Legendary techno clubs such as Tresor and Berghain have attracted countless fans of electronic music to Berlin since the 1990s, fascinating locals and tourists alike.
+Legendary techno clubs such as Tresor and Berghain have attracted countless fans of electronic music to Berlin since the 1990s, with techno defining the city's music scene for the past few decades.
 But what other sounds does the capital have to offer, and how does it preserve its renowned musical culture?
 Listen closely as we reveal how the city sounds in 2019.

 The fact that Berlin is considered a pilgrimage site for electro music fans is widely known.
 You can dance to techno, house, and similar rhythms in unusual locations throughout Friedrichshain and Kreuzberg.
 The list of Berlin electro clubs is almost endless and ranges from About Blank to Zur Wilden Renate.
 It’s not uncommon for Berlin clubs to open at midnight on Friday and to stay open throughout the weekend, closing Monday morning.
 Many party-goers will spend the whole weekend at clubs, finding escape from daily life between the deep bass and strobe lights.
 These clubs have earned Berlin’s party scene a legendary reputation beyond the borders of the city, Germany, and even Europe.